Diversity & Inclusion

 Antitrust and Competition

 Steven C. Sunshine is the North American group leader of Skadden’s antitrust and competition practice.
 He represents clients in connection with antitrust aspects of litigation, mergers and acquisitions, counseling and grand jury investigations.

 Mr. Sunshine was formerly deputy assistant attorney general in charge of merger enforcement at the U.S. Department of Justice, Antitrust Division.
 While there, he supervised interventions in more than 35 proposed transactions, including those in the telecommunications, computer, consumer products, mining and industrial sectors.

-Mr. Sunshine has led antitrust representations in numerous M&A transactions, including Anheuser-Busch/Grupo Modelo; Southwest/AirTran; Gilead/Pharmasett; Cisco/Tandberg; Exelon/Constellation and NRG; Duke/Progress Energy; Corning/Becton Dickinson Labware; Valeant/Medicis, Biovail, Dermik and Ortho; Jet Aviation/General Dynamics; StorageTek/Sun Microsystems; Watson/Actavis; Arrow and Andrx; Rockwood/Elementis; Gambro/DaVita; De Beers/Louis Vuitton; Evian/Coke; Rhone Poulenc/Hoechst (Aventis); SmithKline/GlaxoWellcome; Bell Atlantic/Nynex; and Fiat-New Holland/Case.
+Mr. Sunshine has led antitrust representations in numerous M&A transactions, including Anheuser-Busch/Grupo Modelo; Nokia/Microsoft; Sprint/Clearwire; Southwest/AirTran; Gilead/Pharmasett; Cisco/Tandberg; Exelon/Constellation and NRG; Duke/Progress Energy; Corning/Becton Dickinson Labware; Valeant/Medicis, Bausch & Lomb, Biovail, Dermik and Ortho; Jet Aviation/General Dynamics; StorageTek/Sun Microsystems; Actavis/Warner Chilcott and Watson; Watson/Andrx and Arrow; Rockwood/Elementis; De Beers/Louis Vuitton; Rhone Poulenc/Hoechst (Aventis); SmithKline/GlaxoWellcome; Bell Atlantic/Nynex; and Fiat-New Holland/Case.

-Mr. Sunshine’s litigation experience includes successfully representing Sprint in its antitrust challenge to AT&T’s acquisition of T-Mobile; defending Watson Pharmaceuticals in a suit brought by the FTC relating to “reverse payment” IP settlements for Androgel; defeating a challenge by private plaintiffs to Anheuser-Busch’s acquisition of Modelo; representing Medicis and Valeant in a multi-district litigation relating to patent settlements for Solodyn; representing Southwest Airlines in securing a dismissal of an antitrust lawsuit challenging its acquisition of AirTran; defending De Beers in connection with national class actions involving gem diamonds; representing Energy Transfer Partners in the successful defense of an antitrust class action in the Texas natural gas market; defending a pharmaceutical company CEO in a challenge to an FTC investigation; defending Solvay and Laboratoires Fournier in connection with 20 suits alleging monopolization of a major pharmaceutical product; and defending Hankyu Hanshin Express Ltd. in an alleged price fixing conspiracy in freight forwarding.
+Mr. Sunshine’s litigation experience includes successfully representing Sprint in its antitrust challenge to AT&T’s acquisition of T-Mobile; defending Actavis Pharmaceuticals in suits brought by the FTC and private plaintiffs relating to “reverse payment” IP settlements for Androgel; defeating a challenge by private plaintiffs to Anheuser-Busch’s acquisition of Modelo; representing Medicis and Valeant in a multi-district litigation relating to patent settlements for Solodyn; representing Southwest Airlines in securing a dismissal of an antitrust lawsuit challenging its acquisition of AirTran; defending De Beers in connection with national class actions involving gem diamonds; representing Energy Transfer Partners in the successful defense of an antitrust class action in the Texas natural gas market; defending a pharmaceutical company CEO in a challenge to an FTC investigation; and defending Hankyu Hanshin Express Ltd. in an alleged price fixing conspiracy in freight forwarding.